 You don't need to spend an arm and a leg to get a decent gaming monitor.
 There are some very good picks available on a budget, great for dorms or for casual gamers.
 Cheaper monitors are typically less versatile, with smaller screens and slower response times, but you can still expect a decent gaming experience on most of them.

 We've reviewed 80 monitors, and below are our recommendations for the best gaming monitors under $300 that are available for purchase in 2019.
 For cheaper options, see our recommendations for the best gaming monitors under $200, the best budget gaming monitors, the best budget monitors, and the best FreeSync monitors.

 The ViewSonic XG2402 is the best gaming monitor under $300 that we have tested so far.
 It delivers a remarkable gaming experience at a budget price, thanks to the outstanding fast response time, fast refresh rate, and excellent low input lag.
 It also supports FreeSync variable refresh rate technology, even with a recent 10- or 20- series NVIDIA graphics card.

 This monitor delivers decent picture quality overall, but doesn't look as good in a dark room and, unlike IPS monitors, the image degrades when viewed at an angle.
 It has very good peak brightness and great reflection handling, making it a versatile choice for any room.

 Like most budget monitors, this is a basic monitor, with very few additional features and a simple design.
-Overall, it is a great gaming monitor that should please most people.
+Overall, it's a great gaming monitor that should please most people.